Mario Magnotta

-Mario Magnotta (October 14, 1942 – January 4, 2009) was an Italian janitor of a commercial school in L'Aquila.
+Mario Magnotta (14 October 1942 – 4 January 2009) was an Italian janitor of a commercial school in L'Aquila, Abruzzo.
 He became very well known in Italy after being the victim of several prank calls, made in 1986 and 1987 by some former students of the institute, which were later circulated on audio cassettes and, eventually, on the Internet.

 Biography

-Born in Pieve di Teco, in the province of Imperia, Magnotta was the son of Giovanni Magnotta and Romilda Siconolfi, who moved the family to L'Aquila in 1945 because of work.
+Born in Pieve di Teco, in the province of Imperia, Liguria, Magnotta was the son of Giovanni Magnotta and Romilda Siconolfi, who moved the family to L'Aquila in 1945 because of work.

 Prank calls

-Magnotta was already famous before the internet, by word of mouth and through the duplication and the sharing of audio cassettes.
+Magnotta was already famous before the Internet, by word of mouth and through the duplication and the sharing of audio cassettes.
 Over time Magnotta's fame spread all over Italy.
 Years after the 1986 to 1987 calls, the recordings were digitized and posted to the internet, which elevated his fame even more.
-The success on the website was principally due to the rage and the use of blasphemies by Mr. Magnotta, and to his "Aquilano dialect", the most important variant of Sabino dialect, considered the standard form of it and which sounds very amusing to internauts.
+The success on the website was principally due to the rage and the use of blasphemies by Magnotta, and to his "Aquilano dialect", the most important variant of Sabino dialect, considered the standard form of it and which sounds very amusing to internauts.
 The phone jokes had three topics: